kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 PS >
 ```

-Afterwards, execute the following command to start the installation process of AdFind on the target machine:
+Afterward, execute the following command to initiate the installation process of AdFind on the victim machine:

 ```ps
 $postParams = @{B1='Download+Now';download="AdFind.zip";email=''};